sloetr/clockception/README.md

 # clockception
 C++ implementation of the Clockclock 9 / Clockception.

-Please check out the Wiki for an explanation of the materials used and development of the program.
+Please check out the Wiki for an explanation (in Dutch) of the materials used and development of the program.